alexander-kastil/az-204/Demos/09-EventBasedSolutions/EventGrid/Demo-02/readme.md

 ## Demo

-Execute `create-ressources.azcli`.
+Execute `create-evtgrid-app.azcli`.
 It creates:

 - Azure SignalR Service
 - Event Grid Topic
 - Publishes Function app with that acts as an endpoint for the event grid topic webhook subscription
-- In the `CORS Settings` of the function app, set `Enable Access-Control-Allow-Credentials` to true
+- Adds the Angular Url to CORS and sets `Enable Access-Control-Allow-Credentials` to true
 - A food log Angular UI

 Update signalr config in environment.ts and environment.prod.ts of `ng-food-log`: